Updated: June 20, 2024

 Cost and ROI

-The cost of attic insulation varies depending on the type of insulation material, the size of the area to be insulated, and regional labor costs.
-Here are some rough estimates for common insulation types:
+The cost of attic insulation varies depending on the type of insulation material, the size of the area, and labor costs.

 • Fiberglass Batts and Rolls are generally the least expensive option, costing between $0.30 and $1.50 per square foot.
 They’re suitable for DIY projects, which can reduce installation costs.

 • Cellulose Loose-fill: The cost ranges from $1.20 to $1.50 per square foot when professionally installed.
-This type typically requires specialized equipment for installation.

 • Reflective or Radiant Barrier Insulation: This type costs about $0.15 to $0.30 per square foot for materials, with additional installation costs unless it is a DIY project.